reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 High availability environment in AWS RDS is provided by creating the DB instance in multiple Availability Zones.
 This type of deployment also called Multi-AZ deployment provides failover support for the DB instances if one availability zone is not available due to an outage of the primary instance.
 This replication is synchronous as compared to the read-replica described in the previous section.

 Spring Cloud AWS JDBC module supports the Multi-AZ failover with a retry interceptor which can be associated with a method  to retry any failed transactions during a Multi-AZ failover.
 The retry mechanism is supported by the following classes:

+retry-interceptor: Creates an AOP Interceptor which can be used to retry database operations which failed due to transient error (e.g. connection lost due to failover

+back-off-policy: The reference to a BackOffPolicy which defines what should happen between retry approaches.
+Normally a back-off-policy will sleep in between the retry attempts.

+amazon-rds: Reference to an externally configured Amazon RDS instance used to retrieve instance status during retry.

 SqlRetryPolicy: Checks for retriable database errors and also permanent exceptions related to a database connection.
 This is useful because Amazon RDS database instances might be retryable even if there is a permanent error.
 This is typically the case in a primary a/z failover where the source instance might not be available but a second attempt might succeed because the DNS record has been updated to the failover instance.